JennieRubyyJane/JennieRubyyJane/README.md

 - Sort playlists by song title or artist name ->Krisjor Mema
 - Play songs in the playlist (simulate play) -> Kiara Doraci
 - Save playlists to a file -> Ketrin Xhafa
-- Load playlists from a file -> Ketrin Xhafa

 ## Requirements
 - Python 3.x